razumau/razumau.net/content/pages/about.md

 template: "page"
 ---

-Software engineer from Belarus living in Kraków.
+Software engineer from Belarus living in Kraków and working at Zendesk.